 The role of the Baccalaureate-prepared professional nurse is examined in detail during this capstone course.
 Concepts and theories related to role, change, communication, leadership and management are explored and discussed.
 Students examine the role of nursing leaders and managers within the context of culture, change, decision-making power, politics and economics within a seminar format.

-This course has dual foci.
-The first is to provide an opportunity to analyze theoretical concepts, principles and processes from nursing and related disciplines to guide advanced clinical practice and role development.
-These theories reflect important contributions from both the nursing profession and non-nursing disciplines.
-The course provides a historical perspective and analysis of nursing theorists from Nightingale to emerging theorists and includes an introduction to theories fundamental to advanced practice nursing, such as role theory and family nursing theory.
-The second course emphasis is an exposure to relevant historic, current and future practice issues inherent in the varied roles of the advanced practice nurse.
-Both state and national legislation, issues and trends are addressed as they relate to the effective and appropriate role of advanced practice nurses within the rapidly changing healthcare system.
+This course is designed to provide an opportunity to analyze theoretical concepts, principles and processes from nursing and related disciplines to guide advanced clinical practice and role development.
+The importance of the role of the Advanced Practice Nurse in Interprofessional Collaboration is also explored.
+Emphasis is placed on the relevant historic, current and future practice issues inherent in the varied aspects of advanced practice nursing.
+The course also examines legislative issues and trends at both state and national levels, as they relate to the effective and appropriate role of advanced practice nurses within our rapidly changing healthcare system.

 This course provides an opportunity to analyze theoretical concepts, principles and processes from nursing and related disciplines to guide advanced clinical practice and role development.
 These theories reflect important contributions from both the nursing profession and non-nursing disciplines.
 The course provides a historical perspective and analysis of nursing theorists from Nightingale to emerging theorists and includes an introduction to theories fundamental to advanced practice nursing, such as role theory and family nursing theory.